Gh05t-PL/FlatMannerAAC/README.md

 #install all the dependencies
 $ composer install

-#set rights for files recursively
+#set rights for files recursively (if not working use sudo)
-chmod 777 -R /var/www/html/aac
+$ chmod 777 -R /var/www/html/aac

 #enable mod_rewrite in apache
-sudo a2enmod rewrite
+$ sudo a2enmod rewrite

 #IF YOU HAVE OTHER PHP INSTALLATION YOU MUST DISABLE IT WITH
     $ sudo a2dismod php{phpVersion}